woojiahao/dotfiles/README.md

 $ sudo ~/dotfiles/installers/wally/wally-setup
 ```

+## Configurations
+### Spacemacs
+I use Spacemacs for normal text editing and web development, my `.spacemacs` configs can be found in `~/dotfiles/emacs/.spacemacs`.

+The `.spacemacs` configurations should be installed along with `arch-setup`.

 ## Loading commands
 In order to keep the shell files clean, commands/alias are loaded from the =/scripts= folder.
 To add these scripts, add the following command to the end of your =.bashrc= or =.zshrc=.